Jane2019/Exploration/README.md

 # Exploration
-This is where I do some self-challenges and self-learning :relaxed:
+This is where I do some challenges and self-learning :relaxed: